-Year 12
+Year 12 (AS Level)

-During Year 12, students will study:
+During the AS course, students will study:

 Particles and radiation: This section introduces students both to the fundamental properties of matter, and to electromagnetic radiation and quantum phenomena.

 Waves: GCSE studies of wave phenomena are extended through a development of knowledge of the characteristics, properties, and applications of travelling waves and stationary waves.
 Topics treated include refraction, diffraction, superposition and interference.